zmathew/django-linguo/README.rst

     # You don't have to specify price, because it is not a translatable field

-If we **switch languages**, it will automatically retrieve the corresponding translated values.
+If you **switch languages**, it will automatically retrieve the corresponding translated values.
 ::

     translation.activate('fr')